a3r0id/grom-restricted-arsenals/README.md

 --------

-### __Formatting Tool (3den editor plugin)__
+### __Arsenal Formatter (3den editor plugin)__
-Using the formatting tool, you can easily create your arsenals and export them in a format that can be pasted directly pasted in the `Items` attribute.
+Using the formatting tool, you can easily create your arsenals and export them in a format that can be pasted directly pasted into the `Items` attribute field in 3den.

 - To open the formatting tool, simply open the 3den editor and navigate to the `Tools` tab then click `Arsenal Formatter`.